mehedimi/laravel-amp-mail/README.md

 ```

 ## Quick Usages
-To send amp email just use `Mehedi\Mimes\Amp` trait on your mail class and load amp view by using `amp` method.
+To send amp email just use `Mehedi\AmpMail\Mimes\Amp` trait on your mail class and load amp view by using `amp` method.
 ### Example
 ```php
 <?php